-Who can be covered by contractor insurance?
+Who can be covered by our Contractor Insurance?

 Our team can tailor policies for self-employed professionals working across a wide range of industries, including:

-Why choose Kingsbridge for contractor insurance?
+Why choose Kingsbridge for Contractor Insurance?

 - We’re long-established specialist insurers for contractors and the self-employed.
 As such, we understand the pressures of running your own firm and are experienced at dealing with the demands of varying occupations.